School of Medicine

 Clinical Professor, Neurology & Neurological Sciences

-Dr. Vora directs the Stanford Global Health Neurology program, through which she started the first stroke unit in Zimbabwe and gained experience in HIV neurology and other neuro-infectious diseases.
+Dr. Vora directs the Stanford Global Health Neurology program, through which she collaborated to start the first stroke unit in Zimbabwe and gained experience in HIV neurology and other neuro-infectious diseases.
 Additional research interests include stroke prevention, TIA triage, eliminating disparities in health care, and neurology education.
 She is also the Director of the Stanford Adult Neurology Residency Program.